 I am so glad I invested in a program that told me exactly what I needed to do, what was safe and what wasn’t.

 This program was perfect for my first workouts post baby.
-There were easy to follow videos workouts postpartum core work and fitness.
-How to check for diastasis recti.
-Guides on nutrition, sleep, nursing and pumping, and a recipe book.
+There were easy to follow workout guides and postpartum core work, how to check for diastasis recti, guides for nutrition, belly wraps and c-sections.

 2. DIAL IN YOUR NUTRITION.